 We’re looking forward to seeing you there!

-This term there are Reception assemblies so we will also have a pop up stall outside of the gym for parents to buy tea or coffee before they watch the assembly – parents bring another shop’s takeout drink in at their peril!!! 😉
+During the term there are assemblies for each year.
+On these Fridays we also have a pop up stall outside of the gym (where assemblies are held,) for parents to buy tea, coffee &/or a waffle before they watch the assembly – be warned: Parents bring another shop’s takeout drink in at their peril!!! 😉

 Junior School Class Representatives